Not Yet Published

 “I’ll tell you Thursday.
 It was great hearing your voice again.
 Bye for now.”

 The next morning, I’m in court for a settlement conference.
-The Daley Center, Chicago’s hall of justice for civil cases, is a thirty-one-story steel office building—nothing like the marble Greek temples I’d always pictured for courthouses.
+The Daley Center, Chicago’s main courthouse, is a thirty-one-story steel office building, a far cry from the romanticized image of a Greek temple with marble columns.

-I nod to a guard as I pass through the metal detector.
-After taking an elevator, I walk through courtroom 1903, whose rear door opens to a hallway lined with offices.
+After passing through the metal detector and taking an elevator, I walk through courtroom 1903, whose rear door opens to a hallway lined with offices.
 These are the judges’ private chambers.
-I reach for the intercom buzzer.
+As I reach for the intercom buzzer, someone tugs at my elbow.

-Judges aren’t known for tolerating tardiness, but Patti can’t go in there in this state, so I steer her back into the courtroom.
+Judges aren’t known for tolerating tardiness, but one look at Patti….
+I steer her back into the courtroom.
 “Is Novak OK?”
-I ask.

 Her lips tremble, refusing to release the word “no.”

 His condition deteriorated.
 Patti reported the worsening symptoms, but Dr. Yang refused to order more tests.
-Eventually it got so bad, Novak didn’t know where he was, couldn’t hold a toothbrush, and spoke in gibberish.
-At that point, Patti rushed him to the emergency room.
+It got so bad, Novak couldn’t hold a toothbrush and started speaking in gibberish.
+That’s when Patti rushed him to the emergency room.

 This time, blood tests revealed lithium poisoning.
 They took Novak off lithium, but it was too late; he’d already suffered permanent brain damage.
 Once a good student with bright prospects, his future now holds minimum wage jobs and chronic stabbing foot pain.

 I’m helping Patti and Novak sue First Illinois Hospital for malpractice.
-After pouring her a glass of water and giving her a moment to collect herself, I ask what happened.
+After pouring her a glass of water, I ask what happened.

 “The pain—He tried—Novak fell.
 From the roof.”